 Plastering is a thorough, methodical process that whilst not technically intricate, is time-consuming and slow.
 You will need to strip the wallpaper off completely, wash down all of the walls, tape the plasterboard with scrim tape and make sure your walls are coated in PVA to stop plaster from cracking.

-You will need to mix the plaster and complete two to three coats before flattening it.
+You will need to mix the plaster and complete 2 to 3 coats before flattening it.
 It’s a lot of work, but if you block out some time to get it right then you may not have to think about this ever again when it comes to bathroom fitting costs and having a bathroom installed.

 There are some parts of the installation of a bathroom that are tricky, and some that are really quite mundane and do-able.
 You should take concepts such as safety, time and tool access into consideration.
 After moving into your home, you need to get the plumbing work and your luxury bathroom done properly.
 As you will have to use the bathroom when living there, you can’t procrastinate.
 It's a job to be done.